bryantj1824/3140-Assignments/LAB3/README.md

 ## ReadWrite Class

-This class will be responsible for reading and writing to files
+This class will be responsible for reading and writing to and from files